jwworth/jakeworth/content/blog/week-in-review-week-12-2021.md

 the click rate all industries is 2.62%.
 So, my open rate is ~9% higher than the industry average, and my click rate is ~13% higher (about 5x).

-My conclusion is that I'm a building a newsletter people want to read.
+My conclusion is that I'm building a newsletter people want to read.
 My hope is that once I get to a certain scale, let's call it one thousand subscribers, this thing could blow up.
 I'm having fun and learning either way.